ViTacFormer: Learning Cross-Modal Representation for Visuo-Tactile Dexterous Manipulation

 \subsection{Manipulation with Tactile Signals}

 Prior works with tactile signals focus mainly on learning tactile representations for robotics.
 Some of these works focus on leveraging force values as tactile signals.
 For example, \citep{lee2020making} builds some proxy tasks such as predicting robot optical flow to extract tactile representations.
 HATO \citep{lin2024learning} sets up a bimanual dexterous visuo-tactile manipulation system with a diffusion policy \citep{chi2023diffusion} to learn the expert behaviors.
+Recent approaches have also introduced cross-attention mechanisms \citep{li2022seehearfeelsmart, feng2024playscorestageguideddynamic} and curriculum strategies \citep{liu2025factrforceattendingcurriculumtraining} to enhance multi-sensory fusion.
 Other works focus on leveraging self-supervised learning to extract rich representations specifically from high-resolution tactile images \citep{yang2024binding, xu2024unit, yu2023mimictouch, higuera2024sparsh, fu2024touch}.
 Among these works, contrastive learning \citep{yang2024binding} and masked auto-encoding \citep{sferrazza2024power} are two popular streams to extract the representation from raw tactile images.

 However, there is still a lack of an effective model that learns cross-modal representations for visuo-tactile dexterous manipulation \citep{qi2023general, yuan2024robot}.
 Our ViTacFormer proposes a cross-attention-based auto-regressive model for future tactile forecasting and action generation.
 Empirical studies show that ViTacFormer unlocks the power of visuo-tactile representation for dexterous manipulation.
 In particular, ViTacFormer is capable of mastering long-horizon dexterous robotic tasks.